Arash-Afshar/Arash-Afshar.github.io/_posts/2019-05-13-oblivious-transfer.markdown

 Consider a weather app that you have on your phone.
 For most users, this app records the current GPS location, sends it to a server and receives and displays the temperature of the user's location.
 This means that if the server chooses to, it can create a profile of the user location history and track their movement which is a breach of privacy for most users.
-Therefore, a privacy aware user might want to obtain the weather information without sharing their location.
-Lets call this *User Security Property*.
+Therefore, a privacy-aware user might want to obtain weather information without sharing their location.
+Let's call this *User Security Property*.

 Designing an application that satisfies this security property is very easy.
 In fixed intervals, the